Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 1. What percentage of bacteria and protozoa can I expect this filtration water bottle to remove?

 2. What about virus removal?
-In particular, I'm worried about certain types of hepatitis and rotavirus which are environmentally hardy.
+In particular, I'm worried about certain types of hepatitis and rotavirus which are environmentally hardy and very hard to remove from water on a hike.

 My curiosity is also piqued by the statement about chemicals: